 How to Build Guitar Pedals

-Guitar pedals, also known as special effect units or stomp boxes, help alter the sound to specific preferences.
-They make your acoustic or electric guitar sound exceptionally great.
+Guitar pedals are also known as special effects units or stompboxes.
+This type of pedal helps to change the sound to certain choices.
+These also make your acoustic or electric guitar sound exceptionally great.

-- You need a Vero board; the popular easy way to set up a guitar pedal circuitry affordably.
-Notably, ensure you dig up some troubleshooting of your specific Vero board.
+- It would help if you had a Vero board.
+It is a popular and easy way to set up a guitar pedal circuitry affordably.
+But ensure you dig up some troubleshooting of your specific Vero board.

-- You will need to understand appropriate soldering of the connectors to avoid a ‘blast’.
+- You will need to understand the appropriate soldering of the connectors to avoid a blast.
 Keep in mind the positive leg is usually longer than the negative one.

 - Needle-nose pliers